Brachymeria ovata

 Seasonality

 activity period not specifically documented for B. ovata.
-Related Brachymeria are active during warmer months when are available.
+Related Brachymeria are active during warmer months when insects are available.
 The from to adult in takes approximately 20-27 days under favorable conditions, with requiring 155-180 days.

 Diet